 THE CATS OF POSITANO

 Lara Capraro takes care of a large cat colony in Positano.
-She has an Instagram and Facebook page.
+She has an Instagram account and a Facebook page.
 She has a place near the church where you can leave food for her to collect.
-Look for the board with details.
+Look for the board with her details.
 Follow positanolife75 on Instagram for updates and ways you can help the kitties.

 Visit Sorrento with us: Our four-day guide to Sorrento, Italy.

-BOOK AN EXPERIENCE WITH GET YOUR GUIDE
+BOOK AN EXPERIENCE WITH GETYOURGUIDE

 Positano, Amalfi and Ravello Sharing Tour from Sorrento.
 Drive along this strip of land kissed by the sun and declared a UNESCO World Heritage Site.
 Visit three highlights of the area with free time at each stop to explore in your own time.